wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XI.

-Gen. Smyth, succeeds Gen. Van Rensselaer--his attempt to cross the Niagara, and failure--causes.
+Gen. Smyth succeeds Gen. Van Rensselaer--his attempt to cross the Niagara, and failure--causes.

-AFTER these things, on the same day in which the letter was written, Stephen resigned the command of his army to a certain chief captain whose name was Alexander,
+AFTER these things, on the same day in which the letter was written, Stephen resigned the command of his army to a certain chief captain whose name was Alexander,*

+* Brig.
+Gen. Smyth.

 2 Now Alexander was a man well skilled in the arts of warfare.